They need you.

 Volunteer Requirements

-• Visit the children within their case at least once/month
+Visit the children within their case at least once a month

 How do we support you?

-• An assigned Advocate Coordinator who is on staff and ready to help you all along the way on your case
+An assigned Advocate Supervisor who is on staff and ready to help you all along the way on your case

-• Regular Volunteer Roundtables offer volunteers and staff the opportunity to support and collaborate with one another
+Regular trainings and workshops offer volunteers and staff the opportunity to support and collaborate with one another

 "Every child deserves a champion.
 An adult who will never give up on them, who understands the power of connection, and insists that they become the best they can possibly be."